 - 2 cloves garlic, minced

-- One 15-ounce can baby corn, liquid reserved
+- One 15-ounce can baby corn with liquid

 - 1 to 2 teaspoons grated fresh or jarred ginger, to taste

-- 3 tablespoons reduced-sodium soy sauce, or to taste
+- 2 tablespoons reduced-sodium soy sauce, or more, to taste

 - Freshly ground pepper to taste